svpino/ml.school/README.md

     --template-body file://cloud-formation/mlflow-cfn.yaml
 ```

-You can open the *CloudFormation* service in your AWS console to check the status of the stack.
-It will take a few minutes for the status to change from `CREATE_IN_PROGRESS` to `CREATE_COMPLETE`.
-Once it finishes, open the *Outputs* tab, copy the value of the **KeyPair** output and use it to replace `[KEY PAIR]` in the command below.
+You can open the "CloudFormation" service in your AWS console to check the status of the stack.
+It will take a few minutes for the status to change from "CREATE_IN_PROGRESS" to "CREATE_COMPLETE".
+Once it finishes, open the "Outputs" tab, copy the value of the **KeyPair** output and use it to replace `[KEY PAIR]` in the command below.
 This command will download the private key associated with the EC2 instance and save it as `mlschool.pem` in your local directory:

 ```bash
 $ aws ssm get-parameters --names "/ec2/keypair/[KEY PAIR]" \